Zamiell/isaac-coding/README.md

 ## Style

-Hopefully the above tutorial was useful in getting you up to speed with VSCode and a working linter.
+Hopefully the above tutorial was useful in getting you up to speed with a working text-editor and a working linter.
 You might also be interested to read my opinions on [coding style](https://github.com/Zamiell/isaac-coding/blob/master/Style.md), which are altogether unrelated to getting a coding environment set up.

 ## Community